cr3mebrulee/42_school_exam_rank_04/argo/README.md

 2. Parsing & Handling Structured Data (JSON, XML, YAML, CSV, etc.)

    When an application loads a JSON file, it parses it to extract data.
 Learning parsing you learn how to process data formats.

 3. Improving Your Problem-Solving & Algorithm Skills

     Writing a parser requires understanding recursion, state machines, and tree structures.
 You learn how to break a big problem (like parsing JSON) into smaller steps.

-JSON AST Structure for implementing argo:
+SIMPLE JSON PARSER ARGO:

+Function prototype:

+int argo(json* dst, FILE* stream);

+    dst: Pointer to the AST structure where parsed data should be stored.
+    stream: The file pointer from which to read JSON data.
+    Return values:
+        1 on success.
+        -1 on failure.

+Allowed JSON Types

+    Numbers: Only basic integers (%d format).
+    Strings: Must handle escaping for \" and \\.
+    Maps (Objects): JSON key-value pairs enclosed in {}.

+Error Handling

+    Invalid token: Print unexpected %c\n.
+    Unexpected EOF: Print unexpected end of input\n.
+    Spaces: Are invalid (if encountered, return an error).

+Disallowed JSON Features

+    Arrays ([]): Do not implement.
+    Booleans (true, false): Ignore.
+    Null (null): Ignore.
+    Other Escape Sequences (\n, \uXXXX, etc.): Not required.

 typedef enum {
     JSON_NUMBER,